GROUNDS FOR DIVORCE IN SINGAPORE UNDER THE WOMEN’S CHARTER

 Separation for 4 years

-If you and your spouse have lived separate from each for the last 4 years, then your spouse consent to the divorce is not required.
+If you and your spouse have lived separately from each for the last 4 years, then your spouse consent to the divorce is not required.

 At PKWA Law, our team of Family Lawyers are consistently named as leading Singapore divorce lawyers by respected independent legal publications such as Asian Legal Business, Singapore Business Review, Global Law Experts and Doyle’s Guide to Singapore Family Lawyers.